scds/github-pages/introduction.md

 - the ability to allow others to modify / contribute to your project.
 - the ability to manage contributions and decide what contributions get merged into the main version.

-## What is git, GitHub, GitHub Pages, and GitHub Desktop?
+## What is Git, GitHub, GitHub Pages, and GitHub Desktop?
 <br>
 <img src="assets/img/introduction/gitLogo.png" alt="Image of the git logo" width="150">

 ### Git
-git is a free and open source **distributed version control system**.
+Git is a free and open source **distributed version control system**.
 It's been around for a long time and is used for small and big projects alike.
-Traditionally git is command-line based, meaning that you have to interact with it using text-based commands.
-However, today there are many graphical interfaces based on git, allowing you to do all the same things you normally would but right at the click of a button.
+Traditionally Git is command-line based, meaning that you have to interact with it using text-based commands.
+However, today there are many graphical interfaces based on Git, allowing you to do all the same things you normally would but right at the click of a button.

 <br>
 <img src="assets/img/introduction/githubLogo.png" alt="Image of the GitHub logo" width="150">

 ### GitHub
-GitHub is a web-based hosting service for version control using git.
-It allows you to use all the functionality of git, as well as a lot of other added features.
+GitHub is a web-based hosting service for version control using Git.
+It allows you to use all the functionality of Git, as well as a lot of other added features.
 It provides collaboration tools, automation tools, documentation tools, website hosting tools, and many other features.
 Since it's web-based, you can access the files from anywhere.

 <br>
 <img src="assets/img/introduction/githubPagesLogo.jpg" alt="Image of the GitHub Pages logo" width="250">